Namikelwa/Bioinformatics-Internship/README.md

 -------
 # Short Term Vision

-To acquire skills on programming languages R,Python and Linux.
+To acquire skills in programming languages R,Python and Linux.

 To gain all the basic skills for bioinformatics and be able to use them to analyze and interpret data.

+To gain presentation skills

 To be a respective and collaborative team player.